Cold & Dry Weather Forecasts For Northern Sindh - UrduPoint

 Cold & Dry Weather Forecasts For Northern Sindh

-SUKKUR, (UrduPoint / Pakistan Point News - 16th Jan, 2024) The Pakistan Meteorological Department on Tuesday has predicted cold and dry weather for most parts of the northrrn Sindh province during the next 24 hours.
+SUKKUR, (UrduPoint / Pakistan Point News - 17th Jan, 2024) The local Pakistan Meteorological Department on Wednesday predicted cold and dry weather for most parts of the Sindh province during the next 24 hours.

-However, dense fog and smog is predicted in Sukkur, Khairpur, Jacobabad, Ghotki and Kashmore districts.
+However, dense fog and smog are predicted in Sukkur, Khairpur, Ghotki, Jacobabad and Kashmore districts of northern Sindh.

-Mainly, cold and dry weather is likely to prevail in the northern province of Sindh.
+Mainly, cold and dry weather is likely to prevail in the province.

 Recent Stories